Pi Pizzeria Team Outing

 Ongoing Studies

 Mechanisms of Endometriosis Pain: Endometriosis-associated pain is complex and treatment commonly requires a trial and error approach.
-In this study conducted in collaboration with Hadas Nahman-Averbuch, Rob Gereu, and Adam Dousron, we seek to determine the factors contributing to endometriosis-pain and to determine, on a molecular level, changes that occur after surgery.
+In this study conducted in collaboration with Hadas Nahman-Averbuch, Rob Gereau, and Adam Dourson, we seek to determine the factors contributing to endometriosis-pain and to determine, on a molecular level, changes that occur after surgery.
 By identifying factors that predict clinical pain improvement after surgery we hope to provide ways to better tailor treatments to each patient.

-Quality of life after benign gynecologic surgery: In this study, we seek to better understand the impact that minimally invasive surgery for endometriosis, fibroids, adenomyosis, and other benign conditions has on a person’s quality of life.
+Quality of life after benign gynecologic surgery: In this study, we seek to better understand the impact that minimally invasive surgery for fibroids, adenomyosis, endometriosis, and other benign conditions has on a person’s quality of life.
 Participants in this study complete surveys before and after surgery in order to see how surgery impacts physical and emotional well-being, sexual function, and other important quality of life markers.

 Why a career in research?

-): I have heard the stories of so many of my patients suffering from endometriosis, fibroids, and pelvic pain.
+“I have heard the stories of so many of my patients suffering from endometriosis, fibroids, and pelvic pain.
 I love caring for my patients and being a part of their care journey, but the problem and clinical need are way bigger than a clinician or group of physicians can address.
-I chose a career in research in order to approach problems on a large scale, and hopefully identify effective solutions that can help a larger group of people.
+I chose a career in research in order to approach problems on a large scale, and hopefully identify effective solutions that can help a larger group of people.”

 Dr. Ross